Patrick-W-McMahon/ObjectiveJS/README.md

 ===========

 an OOP Javascript library that make javascript work more like c++/Java

-<<<<<<< HEAD
-This library is ment to add more functions to base objects in the core javascript framework.
-It will work along side other libraries like JQuery with no problems. some of the files are plugable by them self. but you will need core, and math for a basic install.
 =======
 ObjectiveJS is meant to add more functions to base objects in the core JavaScript framework.
 It will work along side other libraries like JQuery with no problems. some of the files are plug-able by them self. but you will need core, and math for a basic install.
->>>>>>> origin/Dev

 core.o.js holds core functions for inheritance and other basic functions that are attached to the function and object.